Last Updated: 17.08.2020

 Does anybody else use these technologies on your Services?

-Most of the cookies and other technologies described above on our Website are set by us (aka first party cookies) or are used in connection with our Website and set by third-party service providers at our direction and on our behalf ("Third Party Cookies").
+Website are set by us (aka first party cookies) or are used in connection with our Website and set by third-party service providers at our direction and on our behalf ("Third Party Cookies").
 We may use Third Party Cookies with respect to each of the uses set forth above.

 You herewith agree that cookies, local shared objects and other mechanisms placed by our Website may transmit collected information to these third parties for the purposes set forth above, and those parties may report information back to us.